E Squadron

-E Squadron, formerly the Increment, is a British special forces unit tasked with conducting covert operations, paramilitary operations and others at the behest of the Director Special Forces and Chief of the Secret Intelligence Service.
+E Squadron, formerly the Increment, is a British special forces unit that is part of the 22 Special Air Service Regiment tasked with conducting covert operations, paramilitary operations and others at the behest of the Director Special Forces and chief of the Secret Intelligence Service.
 Its members are selected from the United Kingdom Special Forces (UKSF), Defence Intelligence and are trained and tasked with carrying out operations in close contact with the Secret Intelligence Service (SIS), commonly known as MI6.

-Its name was publicly mentioned in an email sent out by the United Kingdom's Ministry of Defence in 2021.